 As indicated earlier, the proposal to undertake EnergizeNJ at this time is driven by several factors.
 Among them is the Company's recent past reliability performance, as well as consideration of the challenges that are faced in improving this performance over the long term.
 These challenges include the facts and circumstances regarding the Company's electric system and its prior performance, an appropriate perspective about the evolving standards against which its ongoing performance will likely be measured, as well as reasonable and available means and mechanisms to meet such standards.
-At the outset, it is necessary to make an assessment of the Company's reliability performance, and the impacts of, and lessons learned from, the Company's initial Reliability Plus program.
+At the outset, it is necessary to make an assessment of the Company's initial Reliability Plus program.